SCDevy/Remembrance/README.md

 # Remembrance
 A minimalistic color-based memory game.
+Javascript and CSS3 animations.